 Announcement 07.21.23 Share on Twitter Share on Facebook Share on LinkedIn PICI Members and Partners Featured at #CARTCR Three Parker Institute for Cancer Immunotherapy (PICI) member researchers and five of PICI’s partner organizations will be featured at the 8th CAR-TCR Summit, Aug.
 29-Sept.
 1 in Boston.
 The forum aims to unite the global cell therapy community across a variety of cell types with a growing focus on conquering solid tumors and indications beyond oncology.
 The following PICI members are presenting: Zinaida Good, PhD, of Stanford Medicine Robbie Majzner, MD, also of Stanford Evan Weber, PhD, of Penn Medicine These representatives from PICI partner organizations will also be present: Eytan Abraham, Vice President & Business Head of Emerging Modalities at Resilience Damien Hallet, Vice President, Head of CMC at Affini-T Therapeutics Leah Sibener, Co-Founder and Vice President, Therapeutic Discovery at 3T Biosciences Thomas Tredennick, Associate Director, Clinical Supply Chain at Arsenal Bio Sophie Xu, Associate Director, Automation and High Throughput Assay Development, also at Arsenal Bio Below are details on their sessions.
 All times are Eastern Daylight Time.
 Please note that programming is subject to change.
 For the most current information, see the summit agenda.
 Follow the meeting live on Twitter using the hashtag #CARTCR.
 Wednesday, Aug.
 30 Session: Discovering & Testing TCRs for the Next Generation of Cell Therapies Panel Discussion: De-Risking TCRs to Ensure their Safety Panelist: Leah Sibener, 3T Biosciences Time: Noon-12:30 p.m.
 How do we pick the right target?
 How do we identify the right parental TCR?
 How should we best screen for cross-reactivity and alloreactivity?
 Session: Enhancing Cell Therapy Persistence & Reducing Exhaustion Topic: Enforcing Memory-Associated Programs to Enhance CAR-T Cell Persistence & Potency Presenter: Evan Weber, PhD, Penn Medicine (Twitter: @EvanWeberPhD) Time: 4-4:30 p.m.
 Overexpressing memory-associated transcription factors to promote a memory-like phenotype, thus increasing persistence Enhancing CAR-T cell anti-tumor activity in multiple in vitro and in vivo models Providing a universal approach for achieving optimal therapeutic T-cell states for cancer immunotherapies Session: Interfacing Effectively with Internal & External Stakeholders Topic: Implementing an Effective Logistics Strategy for Clinical Trial Onboarding Presenter: Thomas Tredennick, Arsenal Bio Time: 4-4:30 p.m.
 Managing the interface with CDMOs and clinical sites to ensure supply Providing a start-up company perspective on how to supply planning Developing systems to manage early clinical logistics Thursday, Aug.
 31 Session: Exploring CMC Strategy to Ensure Product Safety & Efficacy Panel Discussion: Developing a Robust CMC Strategy Panelist: Damien Hallet, Affini-T Therapeutics Time: 12:30-1 p.m.
 When should we begin to develop a CMC strategy?
 What are the strengths and limitations of quality by design (QbD) and quality risk management (QRM) for cell therapy manufacturing processes?
 How can we develop an effective CMC regulatory compliance strategy to avoid delays in clinical development?
 Session: Demonstrating Success Through Use of Preclinical Models Topic: Determinants of Resistance to CAR-T Cell Therapy in Large B Cell Lymphoma Presenter: Zinaida Good, PhD, Stanford Medicine (Twitter: @GoodZinaida) Time: 2:30-3 p.m.
 CAR T cell expansion in blood is linked to toxicity but has weak to no association with response in large B cell lymphoma (LBCL) Using mass cytometry, flow cytometry, single-cell sequencing, and functional studies, we identified and validated that prevalence of CAR+ T regulatory (CAR Treg) cells in blood at peak CAR T cell expansion is linked to progression A model combining CAR Treg prevalence with baseline lactate dehydrogenase (LDH) levels, as a surrogate for tumor burden, was superior for predicting durable clinical response compared to models relying on each feature alone CAR Treg cells originate from pre-existing natural Treg (nTreg) cells Session: Utilizing High Throughput Methods to Revolutionize Drug Discovery & Development Topic: Automation at Arsenal: Enabling Massively Parallel Genetic Engineering for Drug Product Development Presenter: Sophie Xu, Arsenal Bio Time: 4:30-5 p.m.
 Developing and scaling Arsenal’s automation to enable large scale research experiment for drug development and produce high quality data at an unprecedented scale Leveraging Arsenal’s automation capability to explore new compositions in the CAR-T and TCR space Friday, Sept.
 1 Session: Moving Beyond αβ T-Cells: The Rise of Novel Cell Types Topic: Congratulations on Your Successful Phase 1, Now What?
 Presenter: Eytan Abraham, Resilience Time: 8:50-9:20 a.m.
 Maturing your program into later-stage with the right manufacturing partner Launching your cell therapy in a commercial-ready supply chain network (vertical integration) Leveraging the Resilience network to help you progress your program Session: Leveraging Dual Targeting to Improve Therapeutic Efficacy & Safety Topic: Novel Engineering Platforms for CAR-T Cell Signaling Presenter: Robbie Majzner, MD, Stanford Medicine (Twitter: @Majzner_Lab) Time: 11-11:30 a.m.
-Studying T-cell signaling networks reveals CAR biology Coopting proximal signaling molecules enables unique CAR-T cell engineering Developing logic-gated CAR-T cell platforms Related Announcement, Press Release Parker Institute Awards $525,000 to Advance Diverse Talent in Cancer Research Announcement PICI Network Investigators Propel Immunotherapy Progress at SITC 2024 Announcement, Press Release PICI’s 2024 Fall Scientific Retreat Ignites Collaboration to Accelerate Cancer Immunotherapy
+Studying T-cell signaling networks reveals CAR biology Coopting proximal signaling molecules enables unique CAR-T cell engineering Developing logic-gated CAR-T cell platforms Related Announcement PICI 2024: Collaborative Breakthroughs in Cancer Immunotherapy Announcement, Press Release Parker Institute Awards $525,000 to Advance Diverse Talent in Cancer Research Announcement PICI Network Investigators Propel Immunotherapy Progress at SITC 2024

 Announcement, Press Release Parker Institute Awards $525,000 to Advance Diverse Talent in Cancer Research